-This course introduces the student to the basic concepts of building design and spatial analysis.
+This course introduces the student to the basic concepts of architectural design, including aspects and determinants of form and space.
 Drafting skills and the concepts of graphic communication are introduced and developed.
 Lab fee required.

 The purpose of this course is to help drafting students develop the knowledge, skills and attitudes required to work at an entry-level job in such positions as CAD technician trainee, CAD system operator or CAD technician.
 This course is designed for students who have already received in-depth training in one or more application areas.
 Lab fee required.

 In this course, students will learn advanced two- and three-dimensional drafting techniques.
 Menu and program modification will be emphasized along with improved speed and accuracy.
 Lab fee required.

 This course is a three-dimensional CAD course which introduces the student to Autodesk Revit Software.
 The student learns to work with architectural computer models rather than the basic geometric drawing approach.
 The Revit platform for building information modeling is a complete design and documentation solution which supports all phases of design, drawing production and schedule development for a given project.
 This software allows the student to work in various views of the parametric building model at the same time.

 This course is a three-dimensional CAD course which introduces the student to advanced concepts in Autodesk Revit Software.
 The student continues to learn how to draw and design in a three-dimensional architectural computer model format.
 Advanced concepts in three-dimensional modeling are introduced and implemented in class projects.
 This software allows the student to work in various views of the parametric building model at the same time.
 Each view may be opened separately and any changes that are made in one drawing are immediately updated in all other views.
 The Revit platform for building information modeling also allows the student to identify and produce a material list (automatically) for every item required for a particular design as the design develops and changes.
 This becomes an invaluable tool for the estimating and scheduling functions required by the contractor.